mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 Seismogram objects), and each atom can be broken into a set of subatomic particles.
 The figure above illustrates the subatomic idea visually.
 We call these "subatomic particles"
-Metadata, sample data, error log, and (processing) history.
+Metadata, waveform data, error log, and (processing) history.
 The subatomic particle have very different properties.

 1.  *Metadata* are generalized header data.
 Our Metadata concept maps closely